PipedreamHQ/pipedream/docs/docs/code/nodejs/README.md

 Each time you deploy a workflow with Node.js code, Pipedream downloads the npm packages you `import` in your step. **By default, Pipedream deploys the latest version of the npm package each time you deploy a change**.

 There are many cases where you may want to specify the version of the packages you're using.
-If you'd like to use a _specific_ version of a package in a source, you can add that version in the `import` string, for example:
+If you'd like to use a _specific_ version of a package in a workflow, you can add that version in the `import` string, for example:

 ```javascript
 import axios from "axios@0.19.2"